This is an official version.

 RSN1970 c249 s2; 1981 c4 Sch A; 1984 c40 Sch B; 1989 c30 Sch B; 2006 c40 s21

-(2) The membership of the corporation shall consist of not less than 5 and not more than 11 members to be appointed by the Lieutenant-Governor in Council, 1 of whom shall be a representative of the physically disabled in the province.
+(2) The membership of the corporation shall consist of not less than 5 and not more than 11 members to be appointed by the Lieutenant-Governor in Council, one of whom shall be a representative of persons with disabilities in the province.

-4. (1) The Lieutenant-Governor in Council may designate 1 of the members of the corporation to be chairperson and another to be vice-chairperson of the corporation.
+4. (1) The Lieutenant-Governor in Council may designate one of the members of the corporation appointed under subsection 3(2) to be chairperson and another to be vice-chairperson of the corporation.

-6. A member of the corporation may be paid the salary or other remuneration and expenses that the Lieutenant-Governor in Council may determine.
+6. A member of the corporation appointed under subsection 3(2) may be paid the salary or other remuneration and expenses that the Lieutenant-Governor in Council may determine.

 Chief executive officer

-7. (1) The chairperson shall be the chief executive officer of the corporation, shall be charged with the general direction, supervision and control of the business of the corporation and shall have those other powers that may be conferred on him or her by the regulations.
+(2) The chief executive officer shall, subject to the direction of the membership of the corporation, be charged with the general direction, supervision and control of the business of the corporation and shall have those other powers that may be conferred on him or her by the regulations.